rskottap/imfind/FINDME.md

 ```

 #### EasyOCR
+- Automatically detects and uses gpu.
+- On 4 core cpu `Intel(R) Core(TM) i7-5500U CPU @ 2.40GHz`:
+    - ~6 sec to load model/reader
+    - ~15 sec for extracting ~413 characters
+    - ~400 ms if no text found

+- On above specs: **UPDATE**
-- Time to load model into memory ~3 sec
+    - ~6 sec to load model/reader
-- ~500 ms - 3 sec after model loaded into memory (varies greatly based on image and contents)
+    - ~15 sec for extracting ~413 characters
+    - ~400 ms if no text found

 | Model        | Model Size  | Initial Model Load and Inference | Inference After Loading |
 |--------------|-------------|----------------------------------|-------------------------|